mvarrone/fastapi-social-media-app/README.md

     2) Finish deploy to Digital Ocean
     3) Postman:
         - Create one example for each request
+        - Create Tests for each request (based on status code)
         - Implement a Postman Flow
         - Export collection data
         - Export environment data